-Related legislation and guidance Please refer to the Overarching guidance on legislation, guidance and national policy and Overarching guidance on resources sections.
+Please refer to the Overarching guidance on legislation, guidance and national policy and Overarching guidance on resources sections.

-Contributing to the support of individuals living with dementia
+Promoting support for individuals living with dementia

-Level: 2
+Level: 3

 GLH: 45

-Credit: 9
+Credit: 11

-Unit Summary: This unit aims to support learners to develop the knowledge, understanding and skills needed to contribute to supporting individuals living with dementia.
+Unit Summary: This unit aims to support learners to develop the knowledge, understanding and skills needed to promote support for individuals living with dementia.

 In the context of this unit, the term 'individuals' refers to individuals living with dementia from different age groups and individuals with a learning disability who are also living with dementia.